watermark

 6. Hardcore Gamers Dislike Translations Because They’re Bad

-7. Only the Dutch Hate Game Translations
+7. Only the [fill in nationality] Hate Game Translations

 8. Hardcore Gamers Represent the Majority of Gamers